Connect with others who understand.

 1. Optic Neuritis

 The optic nerve sends messages from the eye to the brain.
 If this nerve becomes inflamed, the resulting condition is called optic neuritis.
-Many people with MS experience optic neuritis, and it’s often one of the first symptoms of the condition.
-However, not everyone with multiple sclerosis has optic neuritis, and not everyone with optic neuritis has MS.
+About half of people with MS experience optic neuritis at some point, and it’s often one of the first symptoms of MS. However, not everyone with MS gets optic neuritis, and not everyone with optic neuritis has MS.

 2. Photophobia

-Light sensitivity, also known as photophobia, is another common symptom in people with MS or migraine.
-Sometimes light sensitivity is related to optic neuritis or uveitis (inflammation of the uvea, or middle eye).
-In addition, people with lighter color eyes are more susceptible to photophobia.
+Light sensitivity, also known as photophobia, can also develop in people with MS. With photophobia, it may feel uncomfortable or even painful to be in bright light.
+Sometimes light sensitivity is related to migraines, optic neuritis, or uveitis (inflammation of the eye).

-Protective glasses can help block out some of the rays that cause photophobia.
-Closing your eyes when it’s too bright out, wearing sunglasses outside, and darkening your rooms at home can also help.
+Treatment for photophobia depends on what’s causing it.
+Some medications may help.
+Protective glasses can block out some of the sun’s rays that cause photophobia.
+Wearing sunglasses outside and making your rooms darker at home can also help.

 One member of MyMSTeam shared, “I use special experimental contacts with dark brown filters for photophobia and a mild prescription for blurred vision.
-I also wear sunglasses on top of the contacts and sometimes a baseball cap.
-It depends on the situation.”
+I also wear sunglasses on top of the contacts, and sometimes a baseball cap.”

 3. Trigeminal Neuralgia

-Trigeminal neuralgia is also sometimes referred to by its former name, tic douloureux.
+Trigeminal neuralgia is also known by its former name tic douloureux, which is French for “painful tic.”
 Triggers for the pain may include:

 • Brushing teeth